maesenka/hibernate-spatial-demo/README.md

 Beware, there are serious limitations to this implementation.
 First there are no limits set on the result size.
 As it happens, most of the trajectories were registered in and around Beijing.
-So if you set the map extent to Beijing, then most of the dataset will get serialized to Json and sent to your browser.
+So if you set the map extent to Beijing, then most of the dataset will get serialized to JSON and sent to your browser.
 This might crash your browser, if the REST service process doesn't throw an OutOfMemoryError first.

 There are ways around this depending on your use case.
 You might set an arbitrary limit on the number of features to send, for example.
 Another